Sezzle Inc. (NASDAQ:SEZL) Director Sells $165,169.40 in Stock

-Sezzle Inc. (NASDAQ:SEZL – Get Free Report) Director Paul Martin Purcell sold 1,930 shares of the stock in a transaction that occurred on Monday, July 22nd.
-The shares were sold at an average price of $85.58, for a total transaction of $165,169.40.
-Following the completion of the sale, the director now directly owns 351,851 shares of the company’s stock, valued at approximately $30,111,408.58.
-The transaction was disclosed in a filing with the SEC, which is available through the SEC website.
+Sezzle Inc. (NASDAQ:SEZL – Get Free Report) Director Paul Martin Purcell sold 1,930 shares of the business’s stock in a transaction dated Monday, July 22nd.
+The shares were sold at an average price of $85.58, for a total value of $165,169.40.
+Following the sale, the director now directly owns 351,851 shares of the company’s stock, valued at approximately $30,111,408.58.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.

 Paul Martin Purcell also recently made the following trade(s):